nickesc/modpack-lock/README.md

 - Query the Modrinth API for matching versions
 - Generate a `modpack.lock` file (and update `modpack.json` dependencies if present)

-Use flags to generate `README.md` files for each category or update the `.gitignore` file with rules for files that are not hosted on Modrinth.
+Use flags to generate `README.md` files for each category or update the `.gitignore` to ignore content hosted on Modrinth.

 ```text
 Usage: modpack-lock [options] [command]